dagger/dagger/docs/current/guides/324301-argo-workflows.md

 The first step is to install [Argo Workflows](https://argoproj.github.io/argo-workflows/) in the Kubernetes cluster.

 Follow the [Argo Workflows quickstart](https://github.com/argoproj/argo-workflows/blob/master/docs/quick-start.md) steps, adjusting them as needed to your own requirements.
-Once you've successfully installed Argo Workflows to your cluster, continue to the next step.
+Once you've successfully installed Argo Workflows in your cluster, continue to the next step.

 ## Step 2: Run A Sample Workflow